bclous/SwiftUIKitUI/README.md

     .applyText("Hellllllllllloooo nurse")
 ```

 Let's imagine you had to implement the layout shown below of a transaction/price cell.
-The label on the right should always display, and then label on the left may get cut off if the title is too long, with a minimum of 10pts between them: <br />
+The label on the right should always display its full value, and then label on the left may get cut off if the title is too long, with a minimum of 10pts between them: <br />

 ![rows](https://user-images.githubusercontent.com/16597079/194942759-35b19bb8-b115-4be8-abab-c6eac97f6dc6.png)